NCDgov/ncd-site/_posts/2026-01-29-ncd-agency-shutdown-plan-in-absence-of-appropriations-january-2026.md

 Brief summary of significant agency activities that will cease during a lapse:

-All activities will cease during the laps.
+All activities will cease during the lapse.

 **1. PURPOSE:** To provide the National Council on Disability’s (“NCD”) policy guidance and instructions for actions to be taken when Congress fails to enact either regular appropriations, a continuing resolution, or needed supplemental appropriations, resulting in a lapse in appropriations.
 In the absence of appropriations: